 - protected characteristics may be taken into account during shortlisting for interview or the award of scholarships where the University has approved a positive action case under the Equality Act 2010.

 Admissions panels and assessors

 All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-Archaeological Science students are all based at the Research Laboratory for Archaeology and the History of Art (RLAHA).
-You will have the use of workspace in the RLAHA which has computers and desk space with points for laptop computers.
+Archaeological Science students are all based at the School of Archaeology premises at 1 South Parks Road.
+You will also have the use of workspace in the Research Laboratory for Archaeology and the History of Art (RLAHA)which has desk space with points for laptop computers.

 Graduate students run their own organisation, Graduate Archaeology at Oxford, which provides further skills seminars, a mentoring programme, social events and a very successful conference series.
 This provides many opportunities for you to develop your skills, present your research and develop ideas for the next stage of your career.

 Oxford’s School of Archaeology is one of the few departments in the world where many diverse aspects of archaeological research are brought together to address critical questions about our past.

 The department’s graduate courses are based around the three main centres of archaeological research in Oxford, working together to offer support and facilities to graduates: